Tigers, Temples & Wildlife Adventure

 Arrive in Delhi at any time.
 There are no planned activities, so check into to the hotel (check-in time is 12.00 midday) and enjoy the city.
 In the evening you will meet your fellow group members to go over the details of your trip.
 Check the notice board to see what time and where the group meeting will be held.

 In the early morning we dive into the heart of India’s capital to explore both Old Delhi with a walk through the city with a young adult from the Planeterra-supported New Delhi Streetkids Project.
+It is estimated that 400,000 children live and work on the streets of Delhi.
+In most cases, their families are too poor to provide for them, they have run away from abusive home environments or they are orphans.
+Planeterra’s New Delhi Streetkids Project supports over 5,000 of these street children through strategically placed contact points, shelters and a health post set up by a local partner organization.
+These youth centers provide clothing, food, healthcare, education, counseling, recreational activities, job skills training and job placements.
+Through Planeterra’s partnership with Salaam Baalak Trust, scholarships are made available to young people who once lived and worked on the streets of Delhi.
+By funding vocational training in trade schools and universities, and making job-placements based on each child’s individual interest, we can help break the cycle of poverty and give these youth the opportunity to create a brighter future.
+Many of these adolescents have been fully-trained as tour guides and lead exciting tours through the enchanting inner city streets of Paharganj, the New Delhi railway station, and The Old City.
+This tour is a unique way for travelers to engage in these children’s lives and the guiding provides an opportunity for them to improve their communication and speaking skills.
 Visit the famous Jama Masjid and climb the minaret for a bird’s eye view of the old city.
 Watch (and smell) the activity at the spice market, walk through Chandni Chowk, one of India’s oldest and busiest markets, and learn the history of the Sikh religion at the important Gurudwara.
 Travel by the swish new metro, (Delhi and India's proud jump into the 21st century transportation network) into Connaught Place, the centre of New Delhi, one of the most prominent architectural remnants of British rule.
 The giant circle of New Delhi’s Connaught Place, sitting at the centre of any map of Delhi, radiates with roads like spokes from a wheel.
 The circle’s obviously Victorian architecture was modeled after the Royal Crescent in Bath, England.
-In mid afternoon we head to the train station to board our overnight train.
 The Masjid-i-Jahan Numa, commonly known as the Jama Masjid (Great Mosque) is the principal mosque of Old Delhi in India.
 Masjid-i-Jahan Numa means "mosque commanding a view of the world, " whereas the name Jama Masjid is a reference to the weekly congregation observed on Friday (the yaum al-jum`a) at the mosque.
 Commissioned by the Mughal Emperor Shah Jahan and completed in the year 1656 AD, the Jama Masjid is the best-known and largest mosque in India; its courtyard can hold up to twenty-five thousand worshippers.
 The mosque houses several relics in a niche in the north gate, including a priceless copy of the Qur'an written on deer skin.
 The Sikh holy site of Gurudwara SisGanj stands at the site where the ninth Sikh Guru, Guru Tegh Bahadur, was beheaded in 1675 on the orders of the Mughal emperor Aurangzeb for refusing to accept Islam.
 During a time when the emperor was waging a war against Hindus, Guru Tegh Bahadur argued for freedom of worship and was executed as a result.
 Before his body could be quartered and exposed to public view, it was stolen under cover of darkness by one of his disciples, Lakhi Shah Vanjara, who then burnt his house to cremate the Guru's body.
 The severed head (Sis) of Guru Tegh Bahadur was recovered by Bhai Jaita, another disciple of the Guru, and cremated by the Guru's son, Gobind Rai, later to become Guru Gobind Singh, the tenth and last Sikh Guru.
+In mid afternoon we head to the train station to board our overnight train.

 Day 2/3: Overnight train Estimated Travel time: 14 Hours Day 3 : Drive from Katni We arrive at Katni Railway station early in the morning and drive to Bandhavgarh National Park Here we enter the realm of one of India’s most enduring symbols, the tiger.
 One of the few habitats remaining for wild tigers in India (and indeed, the world), Bandhavgarh was created in 1955 as part of Project Tiger, a wildlife conservation project designed to protect Royal Bengal Tigers from extinction.
 Spending two days in and around Bandhavgarh, we will have opportunities to enter the park by jeep.
 Bandhavgarh is home to 22 species of mammals and 300 species of birds.
 Although the tigers are notoriously elusive, more commonly observed mammals include the Common Grey Langur, Wild Boar, Chital, Chousingha, Sambar and Barasingha or Swamp Deer.
 Barasingha are severely endangered, and live only here in Bandhavgarh; there are only 1200 surviving in the wild, a number that dipped as low as 60 before measures were taken to prevent extinction.
 By comparison, the latest estimates of the tiger population hover around 130.
 Other animals living in the park include leopards, the Sloth Bear, Indian wild dog, and the very rare Indian wolf.
 We will have two Safari drives inside the park.
 Additional Safaris are available to enhance your experience.
 On Day 5 we take the overnight train to Ranthambore National Park.